-The problem is not only that the phrase is awkward (why on earth isn’t it “most compatible?”), but also that it doesn’t mean anything!
+The problem, for me, is not only that the “least incompatible” phrase is an awkward double-negative (why on earth isn’t it “most compatible?”), but also that it doesn’t mean anything!
 There is no evidence, to my knowledge, that choosing red cell units that react less strongly with an autoantibody compared to other units improves post-transfusion survival of those red cells!
-Further, the term is often used as false reassurance to our transfusing staff (“Yes, doctor, the crossmatch is incompatible, but, by golly, we are going to give you the LEAST INCOMPATIBLE units!”).
-Those words may sound good, but they mean nothing to most of those ordering transfusions.
+Worse, the term is often used as false reassurance to our transfusing staff (I’ve heard people say things like, “Yes, doctor, the crossmatch is incompatible, but, by golly, we are going to give you the LEAST INCOMPATIBLE units!”).
+Those words may sound good, but it is a mistake to use them to try to reassure someone of the safety of what you are doing.
+By the way, if you’ve done work to rule out alloantibodies, as mentioned above, giving incompatible RBCs generally IS safe, but NOT because we’ve chosen the “least incompatible” unit!

 I don’t mind blood bankers using this silly phrase to each other, but I really do have a major problem with using it to reassure anyone outside of our blood banks.
 Further, I acknowledge that choosing a unit that reacts less strongly with patient autoantibodies over another that reacts more strongly is reasonable (though again, there’s no proof it is safer).